juanwulu/ChocolateDave/README.md

 I'm Juanwu, a student majored in Transportation Engineering at UC Berkeley.

-My research interests are automation, control, and applications of artificial intelligent in Traffic operations and optimization.
+My research interests are *automation, control, and applications of artificial intelligent in traffic operations and optimization*.

 ---